leethomason/tinyxml2/readme.md

 Note that (currently) there is a performance impact for using COLLAPSE_WHITESPACE.
 It essentially causes the XML to be parsed twice.

+#### Preserve Raw Whitespace

+By default a single space between tags is ignored. e.g. <element> </element> will be represented as "".

+There are some cases where you need to preserve these spaces.
+Such as legacy systems where they extract everything without quotes.

+If you wish to preseve the raw whitespace then specify PRESERVERAW_WHITESPACE when defining the XML document.

 #### Error Reporting

 TinyXML-2 reports the line number of any errors in an XML document that